 Figure 2.
 Particles will adopt their most mechanically stable state.

-With the advent of dynamic image analysers particles may well have the ability to adopt any orientation within 3-dimensions.
+With the advent of dynamic image analyzers particles may well have the ability to adopt any orientation within 3-dimensions.

 If we consider the rod shaped particle shown in figure 3.
 This type of particle has 2 similar dimensions (breadth and thickness) and one dissimilar dimension (length).

-Therefore, it can present a number of 2-dimensional size and shape to the detector dependent upon how the particle is orientated in 3-dimensions; some of the possibilities are shown in figure 4.
+Therefore, it can present a number of 2-dimensional sizes and shapes to the detector dependent upon how the particle is orientated in 3-dimensions; some of the possibilities are shown in figure 4.